 Are you on Pinterest yet?
-If you’re not, then you need to read this article to find out just how amazing Pinterest is for Real Estate Agents.
+If you’re not, then you need to read this article to find out just how amazing Pinterest is for Realtors and agents.
 The rumors are true: You can build traffic to your website, generate leads, and build your brand all in one place, all for free.
 Even better, you only need a little planning and a few minutes a day to do it.
 In this quick start guide, we’ll show you everything you need to do to start generating free leads on Pinterest.

 5 Reasons Why Pinterest is so Amazing for Realtors